curious-containers/curious-containers.github.io/_docs/1050-cc-core-cc-faice-cc-agency.md

 CC-Core is a Python package which, as the name says, provides core functionality to the Curious Containers ecosystem.
 The main purposes of this package are:

 1. Providing JSON-schema definitions for the supported [CWL Command Line Tool Description](https://www.commonwl.org/v1.0/CommandLineTool.html) standard and the [RED format](/docs/red-format).
-2. Implementing CLI programs, so-called agents, to run data-driven experiments in CWL or RED format.
-3. Being a software library for shared functionality in CC-FAICE and CC-Agency.
+2. Being a software library for shared functionality in CC-FAICE and CC-Agency.

 ### Installation